 - For any personal deductible contributions, you need to have lodged a Notice of Intent to claim a tax deduction with the fund prior to requesting the contribution-split.
 You can only apply once to split contributions made to a particular super fund in a financial year.

-- Deloitte Average Balances to 30 June 2021.
+- Ages 60-64, Deloitte Average Balances to 30 June 2023, rounded to the nearest $100.
 People with zero superannuation are not included in average data.

 - Personal financial advice is provided under the Australian Financial Services licence held by a third party and not by AustralianSuper Pty Ltd and is not the responsibility of AustralianSuper.
 Some personal advice may attract a fee, which would be outlined before any work is completed and is subject to your agreement.
 With your approval, the fee for advice relating to your AustralianSuper account may be deducted from your AustralianSuper account subject to eligibility criteria.